prmr/JetUML/docs/install.md

 Download file `JetUML-<Version>.jar` from the [latest release page](https://github.com/prmr/JetUML/releases), to a local directory.

-To run JetUML, open a command-line terminal window and enter the command below from the same directory where you downloaded the file, or write a script to execute it more conveniently.
+To run JetUML, open a command-line terminal window and enter the command below from the same directory where you downloaded the file, or write a script to execute it more conveniently (use `java` instead of `javaw` on OSX/Linux).

 ```shell
 javaw --module-path "PATH_TO_JAVAFX_LIB" --add-modules=javafx.controls,javafx.swing,java.desktop,java.prefs -jar JETUML_FILE